utxocrane/PsbtToolsHtml/README.md

    Use your cold wallet or hardware wallet to sign the hex offline.

 4. **Broadcast**
-   Paste the signed hex into blockstream.info or use sendrawtransaction@any core wallet.
+   Paste the signed hex into blockstream.info or use sendrawtransaction@any core wallet console.

 ---